dagbjorn/microcoffeeoncloud/README.md

 Before getting started with Microsoft AKS, you need an Azure account.

 1. Sign up or log in to an existing Microsoft account.
-1. [Create a free 12 Azure months account](https://azure.microsoft.com/en-us/free/kubernetes-service/) in case you don't have a paid one.
+1. [Create a free Azure 12 months account](https://azure.microsoft.com/en-us/free/kubernetes-service/) in case you don't have a paid one.
 Even the free account needs a credit card.
 Also, select a verification method.
 SMS code is a good choice.

+:point_right: Be aware of that the really free period is only 30 days long.
+After this you need to upgrade to a paid account.
+For study use, a Pay-As-You-Go account with no technical support is sufficient.
+Then you are only charged for the non-free services you actually use.

 #### Getting started